 My suggestion to you is to calculate all the bullet train journeys you plan on taking, the amount of days you want to spend in each city and consider whether the cost of paying for the pass will be worth it for you.
 You can do that here.

 When planning a trip to Japan, the Japan Rail Pass may not be worth the cost if you’re only visiting one or two cities.
 You can compare costs of purchasing tickets versus the cost of the Japan Rail Pass by using Japan trip planning tool such as Jorudan or GoogleMaps.
 More on these down the page.

 TIP: Have you heard the news?
 We’re now able to purchase individual shinkansen tickets in advance here, which may save you money and will save you time not having to queue up in-person to buy tickets in Japan!

 How to order a Japan Rail Pass

-If you’ve decided that it’s the right thing for you, make sure you buy a JR Rail Pass in advance here and leave enough time for it to be posted to you at home.
-These are NOT available for purchase once you arrive in Japan so make a note to get a rail pass before you go!
+If you’ve decided that it’s the right thing for you, make sure you buy a Japan Rail Pass in advance here and leave enough time for the exchange voucher to be posted to you at home.
+These are more expensive once you arrive in Japan so make a note to get a rail pass before you go!